The 11 Worst Gift Card Scams You Didn't Know About (Until Now)

 Warning signs and how to avoid this gift card scam:

 • Verify the URL before entering your gift card information.
-Make sure you’re on the company’s official website, and don’t blindly trust the first search results that come up when looking for a balance checking site.
+Your safest bet is to look for a balance checker on the company who issued the gift card’s official website.
+Don’t blindly trust the first search results that come up when looking for a balance checking site.
 In one example, Google even approved an ad for a fake Target gift card checking website [*].

 • Call the activation number on the card rather than going to the website.
 Whenever possible, use the official contact information on the card rather than calling phone numbers that appear in your search results.